Family Matters: Language Transfer and Merging for Adapting Small LLMs to Faroese: Background

-Selecting effective transfer languages is crucial for language adaptation. \citet{chronopoulou-etal-2023-language} show that sharing adapter parameters across related languages improves machine translation for low-resource languages.
-Similarly, \citet{faisal-anastasopoulos-2022-phylogeny} find that linguistically informed adapter designs benefit unseen languages.
-In machine translation, transfer success often depends more on source corpus size and subword overlap than on broader linguistic similarity \citep{lin-etal-2019-choosing}.
+Selecting effective \textbf{transfer languages} is crucial for language adaptation. \citet{chronopoulou-etal-2023-language} show that sharing adapter parameters across related languages improves translation for low-resource languages, and \citet{faisal-anastasopoulos-2022-phylogeny} find that linguistically informed adapter designs benefit unseen languages.
+In translation, syntactic similarity is predictive of transfer performance \citep{lee-etal-2022-pre}, although transfer success may depend more on source corpus size and subword overlap than on broader linguistic similarity \citep{lin-etal-2019-choosing}.
 Pairing a low-resource language with a typologically similar, higher-resource language can outperform using all available languages \citep{neubig-hu-2018-rapid}.
-However, they focus on translation \textit{from} a low-resource language; a setup that does not require generation in the small language.
+Notably however, these studies focus on translation \textit{from} a low-resource language, a setup that does not require generation in the low-resource language itself.

-\paragraph{Faroese Typology and Its Implications} Faroese is classified as Insular Scandinavian with Icelandic, while Norwegian, Swedish, and Danish are Mainland Scandinavian.
-This division reflects differences in lexicon, morphology, and syntax, though Faroese also shares traits with Mainland Scandinavian languages \cite{thrainsson_faroese_2012}.
-Lexically, Faroese shares words and cognates with Icelandic and Danish, but no quantitative analysis exists \cite{jacobsen_foroysk_2021,jacobsen2022faroese}.
-Morphologically, it is more similar to Icelandic, with some overlap with Norwegian \cite{torp_nordiske_1998}.
-Syntactically, Faroese is closer to Mainland Scandinavian languages \cite{ussery2023ditransitives,debess_en_2017,petersen_dynamics,petersenheycock2017,sandoy2005icelandicfaroese}.
-Because of this mixed profile, identifying a single closest neighbour language is difficult.
-In our experiments, we fine-tune using data from all Scandinavian languages, with particular attention to Icelandic, to capture the different typological influences.